Nehtion/Nehtion/README.md

 - 👋 Hi, I’m @Nehtion
-- 👀 I’m interested in Minecraft
+- 👀 I’m interested in your mother
-- 🌱 I’m currently learning Java Script
+- 🌱 I’m currently learning Phyton,C++,Java
 - 📫 How to reach me deeI#0272

 <!---